 L’epicerie Maison Depoivre (Bloomfield) is also worth checking out for Europe-imported, gourmet food.

 Sandbanks Provincial Park

 Imagine a spruce-fir forest, Caribbean beach and the North African desert, and you have Sandbanks Provincial Park, home to some of the largest, most beautiful beaches in Ontario with powder sand that feels like velvet to the feet.

+Deeper into the park is Dunes Beach, the largest freshwater sand bar and dune system for which the park is named.
+On the edge of Lake Ontario, these steep, undulating formations of golden sand reach up to 25 m high.
 Of course, the dunes are modest compared to the Sahara or Jordanian desert but for someone who’s lived in flat Toronto most of her life, this was a welcome discovery in my own province just two hours outside the city.

 Lake on the Mountain

 Just a 20-min. drive from Picton, high above Picton Bay is Lake on the Mountain, a mysterious body of water that isn’t connected to Lake Ontario whatsoever.
 How did it come to be?
 No one knows but it’s one of the most scenic areas of The County.